SvenLoevgren/portfolio5-menu/README.md

 ![image](https://github.com/SvenLoevgren/fullstack-portfolio4/assets/119969411/3908a170-955f-4e47-83c8-29ed48b9d6cd)

 - **The registration and log-in and log-out is kind of straight forwards...
-Note, that the social media sign in- is not wired up yet- so either we kepp them there as is and the user gets an error when trying to click on these links, remove them or wire them up, so that the log-in via social media works for the user.
-I have set these on the todo list in my github project.**
+Note, that the social media links- is removed in the actual code and templates styled (a notification about this is added in the "Integrate-drf-react" section below in this README file (more details also find in Userstory no 9, in my advanced front end project in github))**

 ## The admin page